premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2013-11-17-wake-up-at-5-AM-daily-48-day-challenge-results.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2013-11-17
 title: Wake Up at 5 AM Daily - 48 Day Challenge Results
-date: 2013-11-17
-category: english-blog
-permalink: /english/blog/:title/
 ---

 "Thank you" Robin Sharma for making me understand the importance of waking up early and Steve Pavlina for giving me the practical tip to wake up early.
 I started this challenge on 20-Aug-2013 and missed waking up early on 29-Sep-2013.
 I am human right?.
 I restarted the challenge and finished it successfully on 10-Nov-2013.
 The past few weeks were the most productive weeks of my life.
 I was able to achieve more than I thought was possible.
 Though I did not become a celebrity in the last few weeks (obviously that was not my goal), I am better/more mature than I was before.